JoergFranke/recnet/examples/little_timer_task/README.md

 ### Hints

-For training its usefull to have minimum two output signal.
+For training its useful to have minimum two output signal.
 So in this example we use the target output and the inverse output.
 Otherwise cross entropy does't work.